Henry de Bracton: Papal supremacy asserted

 Pope Innocent III represented the absolute zenith of papal power in the Middle Ages.
-Among the many reforms he established was the banning of any ecclesiastic to have income from more than one church or parish.
-Bracton had received a dispensation to receive the proceeds from three.
-This indicates his special position within the Church political structure.
-Innocent III exercised more power than any of his predecessors, or his successors.
+Among the many reforms that he established was the banning of any ecclesiastic to have income from more than one church or parish.
+Bracton had received a dispensation to receive the proceeds from three, which indicates his special position within the Church's political structure.
+Innocent III exercised more power than any of his predecessors or his successors.
 He famously placed England under interdict during the reign of John of England.
-During and after the Fourth Lateran Council, Innocent III proclaimed that all tithes to the Church should take precedence over any taxes imposed by a state.
-This was controversial.
+During and after the Fourth Lateran Council, Innocent III proclaimed that all tithes to the Church should take precedence over any taxes imposed by a state, which was controversial.
 He also excluded all lay interference (including matters of civil and criminal law).
 He affirmed the right of Rome to review any and all important legal cases.
-This made appeal to the Pope more attractive and easier to obtain than in previous generations.
+That made appeal to the Pope more attractive and easier to obtain than in previous generations.
 He gave the Chancery an improved and more efficient organisation.
-All this occurred in the generation before Bracton, and still was rancorous in his time.
+All of that had occurred in the generation before Bracton and still was rancorous in his time.

 It has been argued and unsettled whether any English Churchman in the 13th century would have disputed that the Pope was the head of the Universal Church.
 It was admitted that the canon law of the great councils was binding upon all members of the Church.
-Bracton, being both a lawyer and a cleric wrote of the Pope "in spiritualibus super omnibus habet ordinariam jurisdictionem" (In spiritual things he has an ordinary jurisdiction over all men in his realm.)
-Not only was the Pope a law giver, but he was also a judge, and in his Curia, could enforce his decrees.
-Papal legislation was defined and circumscribed by "ius divinium et naturale" – law divine and natural.
+Bracton, being both a lawyer and a cleric, wrote of the Pope in spiritualibus super omnibus habet ordinariam jurisdictionem ("In spiritual things he has an ordinary jurisdiction over all men in his realm").
+The Pope was a lawgiver, but he was also a judge, and in his Curia, could enforce his decrees.
+Papal legislation was defined and circumscribed by ius divinium et naturale (law divine and natural).